Shawn and Amy Sullivan are the founders of Mission 823 and have committed their lives to serving and saving children in

 After six years of fruitful service as church planters in Ukraine, the family moved back to the States to help recruit new missionaries.
-In January of 2009, Shawn was approached by Manna Worldwide, a long-time partner in Ukraine, to expand their mutual outreach in Eastern Europe.
-The Sullivans joined the Manna team in order to pursue opportunities to strengthen their work in Ukraine and expand their ministry to the east and to the Russian speaking people of the former Soviet Union.
+In January of 2009, Shawn was approached by a global non-profit organization, a supporter of our work in Ukraine, to expand their mutual outreach in Eastern Europe.
+The Sullivans joined their team in order to pursue opportunities to strengthen their work in Ukraine and expand their ministry to the east and to the Russian speaking people of the former Soviet Union.

 Their passion to rescue more at-risk children and to strengthen and diversify their ministry led to the creation of Mission 823 in early 2018.
 Their vision is to relieve the suffering of vulnerable children and allow them to experience the beauty, sanctity, safety and love of family.
 They are dedicated to defending, rescuing and restoring at-risk children and their communities around the world.

-Shawn and Amy have two grown children, Cody and Kayla, and currently live in the central Florida area, where the Mission 823 offices are located.
+Shawn and Amy have two grown children and currently live in the central Florida area, where the Mission 823 offices are located.
 Shawn travels back and forth to Ukraine multiple times each year to manage and oversee all projects and ministry and work hands-on with our staff and team there.